 A living wage implies the lowest hourly amount an individual must earn to meet basic expenses in any given state or city, depending on marital status, number of children and other cost-of-living considerations.
 It’s not unusual for the topic of a living wage to enter into legislative and policy discussions regarding minimum wages.
 For example, proponents of a higher federal minimum wage argue that an increase would help more of today’s “working poor” to achieve a fair living wage.
 While that may true, many small business employers raise concerns that they wouldn’t be able to afford to pay significantly higher wages and remain profitable.

-According to the Living Wage Calculator, a working adult with two children in Seattle, WA would need to make a living wage of $34.51 to cover food, child care, medical, housing, transportation and other expenses vs. $27.92 in Sioux City, IA.
+According to the Living Wage Calculator, a working adult with two children in Seattle, WA would need to make a living wage of $53.30 to cover food, child care, medical, housing, transportation and other expenses vs. $39.46 for the same scenario in Memphis, TN.

-Depending on the state, county or city in which you operate – as well as type of business (such as private employer or federal contractor) – you’re responsible for providing at the least the minimum wage or prevailing wage.
+Depending on where your business operates – as well as the type of business (such as private employer or federal contractor) – you’re responsible for providing at least the minimum wage or prevailing wage.

-Need help keeping up with changing minimum wages?
-The new Minimum Wage Monitor™ Premium Service provides invaluable information on current and future minimum wage rates at the state, county and city levels across all 50 states, D.C. and Puerto Rico.
-The service includes an interactive, color-coded map with up-to-the-minute data, as well as automated email notifications whenever minimum wage laws are passed or change.
-To help ensure compliance, you’ll also receive recurring reminder emails 90 days and 30 days before a new rate takes effect.
+Need help keeping up with minimum wage changes?
+The Minimum Wage Monitor™ Premium Service provides current, past and future minimum wage rates by state, county and city for all 50 states, plus the District of Columbia and Puerto Rico.
+The service includes an interactive, color-coded map with real-time data maintained by our in-house legal team, as well as automated email notifications whenever minimum wage laws are passed or change.
+To help ensure compliance, you’ll also receive recurring reminder emails 30 days before a new rate takes effect.